patil215/patil215.github.io/_posts/2021-02-14-Reflecting-On-Nonprofit.md

 ---
 layout: post
-title: "Learnings from building a non-profit"
+title: "What I learned building a non-profit"
 image: neighborhood.jpg
 excerpt: "In 2020, I co-founded a non-profit.
 Here's a few things I learned."
 thanks: